linkfluence/radarly-py/README.rst

 Quickstart
 ^^^^^^^^^^
-First thing first you must initialize an API.
+First thing first, you must initialize an API.

 >>> from radarly import RadarlyApi
 >>> credentials = dict(client_id="XXXXX", client_secret="XXXXX")
 >>> RadarlyApi.init(**credentials)
 <RadarlyAPI.client_id=XXXXXXX>

-Then you can explore the Radarly's API with the different objects defined by the client.
+Then, you can explore Radarly's API with the different objects defined by the client.

 For example, you can explore all information about you (your projects,